-There are three rating agencies in Mexico FitchRatings, Moody's and Standard & Poor's.
+There are three rating agencies in Mexico: FitchRatings, Moody's and Standard & Poor's.
 To date the majority of the 31 States and the Federal District count with at least two ratings.
-Seven of these States count with three ratings and two of them- Querétaro and Morelos-currently count with only one rating.
+Seven of these States count with three ratings and two of them-Querétaro and Morelos-currently count with only one rating.
 Seventy six municipalities have already been assigned two ratings, a pre-condition for debt offerings in the capital market.
-Thirteen municipalities have obtained only one rating and the municipality of Solidaridad in Quintana Roo has been assigned three ratings.
+Thirteen municipalities have obtained only one rating and the municipality of Solidaridad in Quintana Roo has been assigned three ratings.2

 Despite all these positive steps the capital market for local debt in Mexico is still emerging.
 In addition to the evident swings of local debt outstanding-see graph 1 below-there has also been a change in the composition of issuers.
-In 2003 for instance a total bond offering of MXP\$ 8,068 million pesos (mp) was carried out by a diversified set of local governments: five States (Mexico, Veracruz, Guerrero, Nuevo
+In 2003 for instance a total bond offering of MXP\$ 8,068 million pesos (mp) was carried out by a diversified set of local governments: five States (Mexico, Veracruz, Guerrero, Nuevo León and Hidalgo), two Municipalities (Aguascalientes and San Pedro Garza García), the Tlalnepantla Water Authority (TWA) and Mexico City Government.
+By 2006 a similar amount of debt-MXP 7,770.23 m.p.-was offered by only three key big players: Mexico City, Nuevo León and Veracruz.
+This simply suggests that capital markets in Mexico might become a source of cheap financing exclusive to some well-endowed

-&lt;sup>2 Information provided by Valmer (www.valmer.com.mx).
+2 Information provided by Valmer (www.valmer.com.mx).